 I get nostalgia.
 I traffic in nostalgia.
 That’s probably pretty clear to anyone who reads this blog with any regularity.
 I was one of the folks who paid 36 dollars for a case of Hi-C Ecto Cooler on day one.
 I have more than a few throwback t-shirts in my closet, and I still have a VHS player hooked up to my TV.
 I am no stranger to nostalgia, nor to the allure of a simpler time in one’s life.
 I played the ever loving hell out of Pokemon as a child.
 I collected and played the card game.
 I beat the first couple games into the ground.
 I watched the anime, I read the manga, I ate the Pikachu candy.
 So did pretty much everyone else born between 1988 and 2000.
 Pokemon is a cultural touchstone for a lot of us.

 Pokemon was a shared experience we all had in common.
 For a lot of people it was the last cultural wave they rode before they gave into trying to be cool, make time with their crushes and awkwardly dance in Junior High cafeterias.
-In some ways Pokemon kind of stands as that last great gasp of childhood.
+In some ways Pokemon kind of stands as that last great gasp of childhood, whether it be the classic games or with the Pokeon pearl gba rom people grab from the internet.
 There are hundreds of shitty arguments about how millennials are too obsessed with their past.
 We “didn’t grow up”, we spend “too much time thinking about 1999”, the list goes on.
 And it goes without saying that a lot has been made of this app and how it relates to those ideas.
 Some people have decried Pokemon Go as yet another nostalgia trip for a generation that hasn’t earned it in their eyes (I mean, we didn’t have to put up with Reagan, right?).
 Some folks insist it’s just another way for us to stare at our phones.
 Some people are insisting that “Pokemon Go Is Everything Wrong With Late Capitalism”.
 Some folks are just mad because people are having fun.
 A lot of people feel the need to write snarky tweets about twentysomethings having fun, or think pieces about why Pokemon Go is inherently wrong but I’m just going to relay my personal experience in trying to be the very best, like no one ever was.

 My girlfriend and I are not what you might call “outside people”, we’re not even really “people people”.
 We spend a lot of time indoors, watching movies, binge watching Netflix, playing video games, etc. The millennial stereotype, in a lot of ways.
 We spend a lot of time in a relatively isolated bubble.
 I’m sure this is true for a lot of people in this age bracket.
 It just seems a lot harder to make friends in your twenties.
 We’ve got a jovial relationship with our immediate neighbors but outside of that we don’t exactly have much interaction with the folks living around us.